Rehost-Startup/docs/rehost-cli/app-hot-reload.md

 After starting hot-reload in any mode, you can trigger soft-reload by pressing `shift+r` and hot-reload by pressing `ctrl+r` in the terminal.

+Note:
-Note: `rehostapp.yml` should be present in the current directory.
+* `rehostapp.yml` should be present in the current directory.
+* Only 1 user can use hot-reload at a time for a given deployment.